Recognition of same-sex unions in Romania: Reform attempts in 2018–2019

 In April 2018, Liviu Dragnea, the President of the Chamber of Deputies, expressed his support for registered partnerships.
-On 9 October 2018, just days after the failed referendum to ban same-sex marriage in the Romanian Constitution, the Minister for European Affairs, Victor Negrescu, said that a bill allowing registered partnerships had been finalized and would be introduced in mid-October.
-However, in mid-October 2018, some media reported that the introduction of the bill had been postponed, and that the ruling Social Democratic Party (PSD) and Dragnea himself were no longer supportive.
-On 29 October, the Senate rejected a partnership bill introduced by Oana Bîzgan, an independent.
+On 9 October 2018, just days after the failed referendum to constitutionally ban same-sex marriage, the Minister for European Affairs, Victor Negrescu, said that a bill allowing registered partnerships had been finalized and would be introduced in mid-October.
+However, in mid-October 2018, media outlets reported that the introduction of the bill had been postponed, and that the ruling Social Democratic Party (PSD) and Dragnea himself were no longer supportive.
+On 29 October, the Senate rejected a partnership bill introduced by Independent MP Oana Bîzgan.
 On 31 October, a group of 42 deputies from different parties submitted another bill to the Chamber of Deputies.

 Two separate civil union bills were rejected by the Senate in March 2019.
 One bill would have recognised same-sex and opposite-sex couples "for the purpose of setting up a shared private life and household", while the other bill would have granted shared rights for couples entering a partnership and covered aspects such as succession rights, protection from domestic violence, the obligation to support an incapacitated partner, and fiscal facilities or social benefits granted by the state.